Diz Disley: After Grappelli

 In the early 1980s Disley formed a working partnership with gypsy jazz guitar prodigy Bireli Lagrene, with whom he again toured the world, including a return visit to Carnegie Hall.

 In 1984 Disley was instrumental in forming a club quintet for Nigel Kennedy, who was starting to explore other musical styles.
 Musicians with Kennedy were Jeff Green, Ian Cruickshank, Nils Solberg (guitars), and Dave Etheridge (bass), who had played with Disley and Denny Wright on their 1973 tour with Grappelli.
 In 1986, Disley formed the Soho String Quintette with Johnny Van Derrick (violin), Nils Solberg, Jeff Green, and David Etheridge.
 Zing Went the Strings was issued by Waterfront Records.

 In the 1990s, during several years spent in Los Angeles, Disley recorded with blues saxophonist Big Jay McNeely and country-rockabilly musician Ray Campi.
 He painted several portraits of jazz musicians, including Illinois Jacquet, in the style of the Cubists.
-In the 2000s he spent time in Spain, where he had purchased land with the stated intention of building a golf course, He ran a jazz bar there between trips to the UK for continued performances.
+In the 2000s he spent time in Spain, where he had purchased land with the stated intention of building a golf course.
+He ran a jazz bar there from 1988, between trips to the UK for continued performances.
+He led his own groups and made overseas tours until suffering a heart attack and the onset of dementia.

-In early 2010 Disley's health took a turn for the worse, and he was admitted to the Royal Free Hospital, Hampstead, England, on 2 February.
+In early 2010 he suffered ill health and was admitted to the Royal Free Hospital in Hampstead on 2 February.
 He died on 21 March 2010.
+He never married and left no direct survivors.